Oregon State Beavers football: Early history

 Football at Oregon State University started in 1893 shortly after athletics were initially authorized at the college, which was then known as Oregon Agricultural College.
 Athletics were banned prior to May 1892, but when the school's president Benjamin Arnold died, his successor John Bloss reversed the ban.
 Bloss' son, William, started the first team, on which he served as both coach and quarterback.
 The team's first game was an easy 64–0 victory on November 11, 1893, over visiting Albany College.

+When the team first started, they played their first games on an open grass lot with a perimeter fence.
+In 1896 or 1897, bleachers were built for the south side, which was designated the home side, and in 1899–1901, bleachers were built for the visitors on the north side.
+It was first known as College Field on Lower Campus.
+The first game was played on November 11, 1893, at College Field on Lower Campus against Albany College.
+Over 500 spectators, who paid a ten-cent admission, cheered on OSU for a 62–0 victory.
+Brady F. Burnett scored the first touchdown in Oregon State history on a fumble return.

+In 1906, Oregon State hired Fred Norcross as its head football coach.
+Norcross had played quarterback for Fielding H. Yost's "Point a Minute" Michigan Wolverines from 1903 to 1905.
+Through the first six games of the 1906 season, the college had compiled a 4–0–2 record, outscoring opponents, 77–0.
+In the final game of the season, Willamette defeated Oregon State, kicking a 23-yard field goal midway through the first half, the only points either team scored.
+Despite the result, Oregon State students marched through the streets of Salem, Oregon, chanting the early OSU fight songs.

 Conference affiliations

 The university has been in several athletic conferences.
 Prior to joining the Pac-12 Conference (then called the Pacific-8 Conference), OSU intermittently played as an independent school.